tylerlewiscook/minimal-mistakes/_pages/research.md

 While at the University of Missouri, I consulted for members of an evolutionary biology lab, and for a psychologist studying autism.
 At the University of Central Oklahoma, I work with groups of undergraduates undertaking consulting work as part of [Project SCHOLAR](http://math.uco.edu/resources/scholar/index.html).

 ## Selected Publications
-* Cook, T., Ma, Y., and Gamagedara, S. Evaluation of Statistical Techniques to Normalize Mass Spectrometry-based Urinary Metabolomics Data.
+* Cook, T., Ma, Y., and Gamagedara, S. Evaluation of Statistical Techniques to Normalize Mass Spectrometry-Based Urinary Metabolomics Data.
 Accepted in *Journal of Pharmaceutical and Biomedical Analysis*.
 * Fu, J., Li, F., Ong, M., Cook, T., Qian, G., and Zhao, Y.D.
 (2018).
 A Novel Approach for Assessing Power Wheelchair Users' Mobility by Using Curve Fitting.
 Duffy V. (eds) *Digital Human Modeling.
 Applications in Health, Safety, Ergonomics, and Risk Management*.
 DHM 2018.
 Lecture Notes in Computer Science, vol 10917.
 Springer, Cham.
 * Cook, T., Zhang, Z., and Sun, J. (2017).
 Simulation Studies on the Effects of the Censoring Distribution Assumption in the Analysis of Interval-censored Failure Time Data. *Monte-Carlo Simulation-Based Statistical Modeling*, Editors: Chen, D.G. and Chen, J.D., Springer, 319-346.